Robert E. Des Lauriers (1924 - 2013)

-Robert 'Bob' Des Lauriers was born in Waukegan, Illinois, and raised in Los Angeles.
+Robert 'Bob' Des Lauriers was born in Waukegan, Illinois (on February 29, 1924), and raised in Los Angeles.
 He graduated from Huntington Park High in 1941.
 Following his graduation the family moved to the north shore of Oahu (11 miles from Pearl Harbor) where he worked for Hawaiian Construction as a carpenter on military projects.
 They arrived just two months prior to the Japanese attacking Pearl Harbor.

 Nine months later Bob returned to Los Angelesto join the Army Air Corps.
 While waiting to be accepted he worked for Western Pipe & Steel Ship Building Co. as a designer-draftsman on pressure tanks and liberty ships.
 In February 1942 he was inducted into the Army and began flight training.
 Graduating as a 2nd Lt. in 1944, B-17 pilot Des Lauriers spent 6 months flying 33 missions from his base in the UK over Germany.
 On VJ Day, following an Honorable Discharge he married Shirley Marie McHenry in Sioux City, Iowa (where they had met during his military training months earlier).